Knowledge of the anatomy of the venous system is essential in evaluating patients with cerebral venous thrombosis.

 Thrombosis of the lateral sinus can be associated with headache and a pseudotumor cerebri type image.
 The extension within the jugular bulb can cause jugular foramen syndrome, while cranial nerve palsies can be seen in cavernous sinus thrombosis as a compression phenomenon.

-Cerebral hemorrhage may also be a presenting feature in patients with venous sinus thrombosis.
+Cerebral hemorrhage may also present in patients with venous sinus thrombosis.

 A blood clot in a cerebral vein can cause pressure that leads to brain inflammation.
-This pressure can cause headaches and in more severe cases damage the brain tissue.
+This pressure can cause headaches and damage the brain tissue in more severe cases.

 The symptoms vary depending on where the blood clot occurs in the brain.
 However, the most common symptoms of stroke may include: